About the project

 - For 14 – 19 year olds, most activities will be online – you will be able to sign in from anywhere

-- This phase will run from October to December 2021.
+- This phase will run from October to December 2021, with most activities taking place on Tuesday evenings

 - Singing: we will work with singers across our age range, holding open auditions and engaging singers in the creative process before rehearsing and performing the work.
+SIngers will be actively involved in the composition process, as well as in the performance elements.
 We will work with Chesterton Community College, Witchford Village College and Downham Market Academy on the rehearsal and recording of the chorus of cats, which will form an important element of the work

 - Costumes, stage management and technical theatre: we will offer the full range of activities required to support the production.
 The technical elements will be offered with our venue partner, the Storey’s Field Centre